thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 1. The account being evaluated passes all the tags it has registered to their addresses in the application manager to the protocol.
 2. The processor receives these tags along with the ID of the minimum-balance-by-date rule set in the token handler.
 3. The processor tries to retrieve the sub-rule associated with each tag.
 4. The processor evaluates whether each sub-rule's hold period is still active (if the current time is within `hold period` from the `starting timestamp`).
-If it is, the processor will then evaluate if the final balance of the account would be less than the `hold amount` in the case of the transaction succeeding.
-If yes, then the transaction will revert.
+If it is, the processor then evaluates if the final balance of the account would be less than the `hold amount` in the case of the transaction succeeding.
+If yes, then the transaction reverts.
 5. Step 4 is repeated for each of the account's tags.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkMinBalByDatePasses*